mbourgey/EBI_cancer_workshop_CNV/README.md

 In our case, the data are in LRR and BAF format so we'll skip the first processing steps

 ###  Plot probe LRR and BAF QC
-This steps aim to filter out SNPs which are found to be homozygous for both tumor and normal.
+This steps aim to load the data and plot the BAF and LRR signal to ensure high quality signals.

 First let's launch R: